AllStarLink/ASL3-Manual/docs/adv-topics/44net-connect.md

 Do not expose SSH, Cockpit, HTTP, HTTPS, AMI, or other management ports on the 44Net address unless you have intentionally planned for public remote administration.

-??? info "Other firewall tools"
+#### Other Firewall Tools { #other-firewall-tools }
 If you use a different Linux distribution or a different firewall tool, create equivalent rules for the VPN interface or assigned 44Net address.
 If you are not comfortable creating equivalent firewall rules for your system, use the ASL3 Appliance installation path or get firewall help before enabling the tunnel.

 Next: [Create and start the tunnel](#create-and-start-the-tunnel).